What it says on the tin, updated for this summer’s influx of visitors.

 - Uncorked is small but strong on classic regions and with a very knowledgeable team.
 City prices, but you get what you pay for.

 - The Wine Library, an independent wine shop which has been going since 1988, sells great wine and was also a pioneer of the onsite wine bar.
-They charge an incredibly reasonable £8.50 corkage to drink their wines with a fabulous selection of French cheeses and English hams as a buffet lunch, or aperitifs between 6 pm and 8 pm.
+They charge an incredibly reasonable £8.50 corkage to drink their wines with French cheeses and English hams as a buffet lunch, or aperitifs between 6 pm and 8 pm.

-- Huntsworth Wine Co is next to the recently relocated Kensington Church Street branch of Lea & Sandeman.
-Strong burgundy and bordeaux focus but there's a smattering of wines from further afield.
+- Huntsworth Wine Co is next to the Kensington Church Street branch of Lea & Sandeman (see below).
+Strong burgundy and bordeaux focus but there's a smattering of hand-picked wines from further afield.

 - Lea & Sandeman have four branches across west London, in Kensington, Chelsea, Barnes and Chiswick.
 These bright, modern shops offer a wide range of individually chosen wines.
 The selection is particularly strong on Tuscany, Rhône, burgundy and south-west France.

-- Park + Bridge, 73 Churchfield Road, Acton.
+- Vindinista, 74 Churchfield Road, Acton.
 Strong focus on biodynamic, organic and minimal-intervention wines.